 Details of allegations that are found to have been malicious (see Section 12, Action on Conclusion of a Case) should be removed from personnel records; these are a very small minority of allegations made.
-For all other allegations it is important that a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of any action taken and decisions reached, is kept on the confidential personnel file of the accused.
-It is important that a copy is provided to the person concerned.
-The record should be retained at least until the accused has reached retirement age or for a period of 10 years from the date of the allegation if that is longer.
+For all other allegations it is important that a clear and comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of any action taken and decisions reached, is kept on the confidential personnel file of the accused and a copy provided to the person concerned.
+The record should be retained for as long as necessary in line with guidance from the Independent Inquiry into Child Sexual Abuse (IICSA).

 One purpose of the record is to enable accurate information to be given in response to any future request for a reference, where appropriate.
-It will provide clarification in cases where future DBS disclosures reveal information from the police about an allegation that did not result in a criminal conviction.
+It will provide clarification in cases where future DBS disclosures reveal information from the Police about an allegation that did not result in a criminal conviction.
 It will help prevent unnecessary re-investigation if, as sometimes happens, an allegation re-surfaces after a period of time.